pamukkale the roman baths

 Treat yourself during your Turkey Road Trip with a sweet ice cream

 In Pamukkale, some vendors walk into the streets while rotating a stick with some kind of rubber on it.
 That’s Turkish ice cream.
-Do yourself a little treat and buy a cup, you will thank me later.
+Treat yourself with a cone or cup, you will thank me later.
 Indeed, the flavor is surprising and really unique.
 Like many Turkish cakes and desserts, it has a fair amount of sugar but that’s ok.
 Hey, you are on vacation! 😉

 turkey-traditional-ice-cream